voedger/voedger-internals/server/users/change_email.md

 # Change Email

-As sys.Workspace.ProfileOwner I want to changesend an Email to a User.
+As sys.Workspace.ProfileOwner I want to change my Email to a User.